Policies and Procedures for Keys and Electronic Access

 - The person needing keys (keyholder) should contact the Access Coordinator of the department which is assigned the space for which keys are needed and request the key(s).
 To obtain the name of the Access Coordinator for a department, contact the department leader or email firstname.lastname@example.org.

-- With the form completed in its entirety, the Locksmith will cut the keys requested.
+- With the request completed in its entirety, the Locksmith will cut the keys requested.
 Allow 3-5 days for this process to occur, submitting a request in advance of needing access to the space.

 - Once the key is ready for pickup the keyholder will receive an email from the Access Control Office (with the Access Coordinator copied on the email) letting them know that keys are ready for pickup.